A typical day at Barnet Hill Nursery

 Circle time: This is part of the daily routine when all the children and staff meet together to discuss about the day, date, weather, month and season.
 They also do action rhymes, sing songs, exchange news and tell stories.

-Morning activities: All children are naturally curious, questioning and eager to learn and to encourage this curiosity the Nursery staff at ACS carefully organise timetables full of different activities every day.
+Morning activities: All children are naturally curious, questioning and eager to learn and to encourage this curiosity the Nursery staff at BHA carefully organise timetables full of different activities every day.
 One thing is for certain: the more variety there is on offer, the more your child will learn, and the more they will enjoy it!

 Some of our activities include: